nenyehub/ftxusderivatives-python/README.md

 [Generate an API key](https://docs.ledgerx.com/docs/api-key) and configure permissions.

-Clone the repository to your target directory.

-To run unit tests, enter your API key in the test file: `tests/test_rest_api.py`, and run `python -m pytest` in the project directory.
+Install ftxusderviatives-python: `pip install ftxusderivatives-python`

 Here's some example code to get started with.
+Note that API calls required authentication will not work if you do not enter your API key.

 ```python
 ###############################